Kxrstin/TriggerTrade-API/README.md

 * **REST semantics:** I learned how to structure an API so that it is intuitive to use (e.g., using path variables for IDs and query parameters for filters).
 * **Relational design:** Creating complex join tables (such as `kunde_hat_addressen`) deepened my understanding of m:n relationships and foreign key constraints.
 * **Regex & Data Integrity:** Implementing complex CHECK constraints in SQL showed me how to use a “defense in depth” strategy to reject invalid data at the lowest level.
-* **Docker Orchestration:** Through Docker Compose, I learned how to automate the provisioning of complex dependencies (such as the initial execution of schema and data scripts).

 ---